Wildfires and Air Quality- Frequently Asked Questions

-Air quality continues to be impacted by regional wildfires and air pollution is now in the "unhealthy" range.
+Air quality continues to be impacted by regional wildfires and air pollution is now in the "unhealthy for some" range.
 Officials from Spokane Regional Health District (SRHD) and Spokane Regional Clean Air Agency (Spokane Clean Air) are urging residents to take precautions to protect their health.

 What are the dangers of wildfires?